 - The FCFS protocol performs poorly in terms of maximizing the utilization of the CPU and the various I/O devices. - Consider the following scenario of one CPU bound process and many I/O bound processes currently in the system.
 Once the CPU bound process is allocated to the CPU it will keep it.
 During this time all of the I/O bound jobs will finish their I/O and renter the ready queue to await their next turn on the CPU.
 While the I/O bound processes wait in the ready queue all of the I/O devices are idle.
 Eventually, the CPU bound process will finish its current CPU burst and requests I/O. Now all of the I/O bound processes in the ready queue will execute their CPU burst very quickly and move back into their I/O queues.
 At this point the CPU remains idle (as all processes are currently awaiting I/O completions.
-At some point the CPU bound process will finish and arrive back in the ready queue.
+At some point the CPU bound process will reenter the CPU and the process will repeat as the I/O bound jobs will finish and arrive back in the ready queue.
 This is a convoy effect as all the I/O bound and short CPU processes wait for one CPU bound job to complete. - The overall effect is to lower both CPU utilization and I/O device utilization while increasing the average waiting time in the system for all processes (except perhaps for the one CPU bound process).

-- A short process may have to wait a very long time before it can execute. - Favors CPU-bound processes

-- I/O processes have to wait until CPU-bound process completes

-- The FCFS protocol is particularly unsuited to time-shared systems where the average response time begins to skyrocket if a single process is allowed to control the CPU for an extended period. - In general, FCFS performs much better for long processes than short processes.
+- A short process may have to wait a very long time before it can execute. - Favors CPU-bound processes - I/O processes have to wait until CPU-bound process completes - The FCFS protocol is particularly unsuited to time-shared systems where the average response time begins to skyrocket if a single process is allowed to control the CPU for an extended period. - In general, FCFS performs much better for long processes than short processes.
+This is illustrated by the example on the following page.